amihai/DHT/README.md

 In order to achieve Scalability and Performance each Node will store only a subset of Buckets. <br />
 For Availability and Error Recovery, each Bucket is replicated on a configurable number of Nodes (replication factor). <br />
 In addition to the Buckets, each node is storing also a Buckets to Nodes Mapping.
 The role of this mapping is described below. <br />
-The storage on each Bucket and the Buckets to Nodes Mapping mapping is periodically updated during the Gossip Sessions (described below). <br />
+The storage on each Bucket and the Buckets to Nodes Mapping is periodically updated during the Gossip Sessions (described below). <br />

 So, if we consider a Cluster of 4 Nodes, a Buckets size of 4 and a replication factor of 2 we can have a network like: <br />